Programming-School-Pro/Blog/ckziu43y00crat1s172pw7cgv.md

 # Hello Everyone

-If you want to make A Blog with Your self this article will help you to make a blog with a dashboard
+If you want to make A Blog for **yourself**, this article will help you to make a blog with a dashboard

 # Make Our Project and install our tools and libraries